1. The Dancer agrees to abide by all obligations stated in their Agreement and all riders attached thereto.

 15. The Dancer agrees to abide by all rules of the venue that are not in conflict with the provisions of the Agreement.

-17. The Dancer is responsible for his/her own health and personal injury insurance unless otherwise negotiated and specified.
+17. The Dancer is responsible for their own health and personal injury insurance unless otherwise negotiated and specified.

-1. The Choreographer agrees to abide by all obligations stated in his/her Agreement and all riders attached thereto.
+1. The Choreographer agrees to abide by all obligations stated in their Agreement and all riders attached thereto.